Ircama/hostp2pd/README.md

 Current Ubuntu 20.04.1 LTS issues with *wpa_cli* (which make *hostp2pd* useless with that O.S.):

 - *wpa_cli* is not automatically terminated when *hostp2pd* exits.
-- At group formation, the following temporary error occurs wheb the Enroller runs *wpa_cli*: "Connection to wpa_supplicant lost - trying to reconnect - 0 of 9"
 - Always occurring error *Invalid negotiation request from station with address "fe:c1:3f:1c:b1:b7".* while performing a session connection from an Android phone.

 Current Ubuntu 20.04.2 LTS issues with *wpa_supplicant* v2.9:

-- *wpa_supplicant* dies when *hostp2pd* updates the configuration without configuration file in the parameter and with NetworkManager integration through `-u` (use `save_config_enabled: False` in this case, to avoid the problem).
+- *wpa_supplicant* dies when *hostp2pd* updates the configuration without configuration file in the parameter and with NetworkManager integration (through `-u`) (disable `update_config: 1` config_parms to avoid the problem).
 - *wpa_supplicant* does not support `p2p_device_random_mac_addr=1` and `p2p_device_random_mac_addr=2`
 - *wpa_supplicant* v2.9 included in Ubuntu 20.04.2 LTS crashes when creating persistent groups.
-Recompile the program with the latest sources and install the compiled version.
+See previous point on disabling `update_config: 1`, or recompile the program with the latest sources and install the compiled version.

 *hostp2pd* has been tested with: